peter-seres/python-ray-tracer/README.md

 3) scatter
 4) moving and rotating the camera
 5) window view and real-time renderer
-6) gui to place elements
+6) gui to place elements into the scene and change material types